budimanjojo/home-cluster/README.md

 ## :satellite:&nbsp; Network structure

-Incoming http and https traffics from outside of my network are forwarded from OPNSense firewall into `ingress-nginx` pod with a LoadBalancer service using MetalLB layer2 implementation.
+Incoming http and https traffics from outside of my network are forwarded from OPNSense firewall into `envoy-gateway` pod with a LoadBalancer service using MetalLB layer2 implementation.
 So, basically this is how the http(s) traffic flows:
 ```
-Internet -> OPNSense firewall -> ingress-nginx service -> Kubernetes pod
+Internet -> OPNSense firewall -> envoy-gateway service -> Kubernetes pod
 ```
 Ingress-nginx service is using `Local` `externalTrafficPolicy` so I can track the real IP of clients trying to access my services.
 For important backend services like my OPNSense, I use `nginx.ingress.kubernetes.io/whitelist-source-range` annotation to only allow access from my internal networks.